Open Broad Agency Announcement Awardees

 DARTS: Defeating Antibiotic Resistance through Transformative Solutions

-Bacterial infections remain a leading cause of death worldwide and will likely become an even greater healthcare challenge.
+Bacterial infections remain a leading cause of death worldwide and will likely become an even greater health care challenge.
 The number of antibiotic-resistant pathogens grows daily while the discovery of new antibiotics lags dangerously.
 When a patient arrives at a hospital with a bloodstream infection, every minute matters but choosing the correct antibiotic is also crucial to success.
 Current methods of bacterial identification and antibiotic susceptibility are not up to the challenge.
 Testing can take hours, if not days, resulting in longer hospital stays, major complications, and higher mortality rates.
 Defeating Antibiotic Resistance through Transformative Solutions (DARTS) aims to address these challenges by advancing an ultra-high throughput imaging and culturing platform that can continuously track and test billions of bacteria one by one.
 If successful, the system will serve as a rapid platform for the discovery and development of new antibiotics.
 It will also be adapted for patient use as a microbial diagnostic that can rapidly identify the pathogen and the appropriate antibiotic to prescribe, enhancing the stewardship of antibiotics that remain effective.
 Such a rapid microbial diagnostic would enhance health outcomes, not just for the tested patient, but for everyone, as the diagnostic would greatly reduce the misuse of the antibiotics that remain effective.

 CDTR: Stem Cell-Derived Thymus Rejuvenation

-Thymmune Therapeutics’ Stem Cell-Derived Thymus Rejuvenation (CDTR) program aims to restore immune and endocrine function in patients lacking a functional thymus by using engineered stem cell-derived treatment.
+Thymmune Therapeutics’ Stem Cell-Derived Thymus Rejuvenation (CDTR) project aims to restore immune and endocrine function in patients lacking a functional thymus by using engineered stem cell-derived treatment.
 The thymus is an organ responsible for supporting normal immune cell development.
-The program is divided into two phases.
+The project is divided into two phases.
 The goal of the first phase is to use a combination of chemical and genetic factors to make best-in-class human induced pluripotent stem thymic epithelial cells (iPS-TECs) with capacity for supporting T lymphocytes (white blood cells) development in vitro.
 In the second phase, Thymmune plans to develop protocols for transplantation and long-term engraftment of iPS-TEC in animal models to achieve effective immune function, demonstrating a path towards using iPS-TEC to ultimately treat patients lacking functional thymus.
 Overall, Thymmune’s disease-agnostic approach to combat thymus dysfunction by bolstering immune responses against pathogens, cancer, and vaccines presents a potentially revolutionary means to reboot immunity.
 Thymmune has the potential to both rescue patients lacking a functional thymus from morbidity and mortality and addresses a crucial unmet need to rejuvenate immunity in the aging population.

 CODA: Mapping the Cancer and Organ Degradome Atlas to Unlock Synthetic Biomarkers for Multi-Cancer Early Detection